Vakhid Masudov

-Vakhid Masudov (Kazakh: Вахид Юнусұлы Масудов, Vahid İunusūly Masudov) - Soviet and Kazakh footballer, midfielder.
+Vakhid Masudov (Вахид Юнусұлы Масудов, Vahid İunusūly Masudov; born 10 October 1959) is a Kazakh football coach and a former midfielder who is the head coach of Aksu.
 He played for the national team of Kazakhstan.
 Master of Sports of the USSR (1986).
 Has a coaching category "A".

 Career

 In the spring of 1977 he made his debut in the team of masters «Khimik» (Dzhambul).

 A year later, he moved to the «Xorazm» team from Xonqa, where he was recommended by ex-Khimik player Christopher Kaskinidi.
 Returning to Dzhambul in the fall of 1978, he received a summons to the military registration and enlistment office and went to serve in a team from Kyzylorda «Orbita».

 In 1980, «Kairat's» mentor Igor Semyonovich Volchok called him to him, who created a team in Alma-Ata for the future.
 On 7 April 1980, Masudov made his debut for Kairat in the top league of the USSR Championship against «Dynamo» Tbilisi.
 In the second round of the 1980 season, he became a solid base player.
 He was the captain and leader of the team.

 In 1990, spent one season for the «Terek».
 In 1991 he returned to «Kairat», for which he spoke for another 2 seasons.

-On 1 June 1992, he made his debut for the national team of «Kazakhstan» in his home game against the national team of «Turkmenistan» in the Tournament for the Central Asian Cup.In total, he spent 10 matches for the national team, was the captain of the national team.
+On 1 June 1992, he made his debut for the national team of «Kazakhstan» in his home game against the national team of «Turkmenistan» in the Tournament for the Central Asian Cup.
+In total, he spent 10 matches for the national team, was the captain of the national team.

 In 1993 he played for the «Dostyk club», from where in the autumn of 1993 he left to play in Germany in the «Oberliga» club «Preussen 07 Hameln».
 He also played for the German club Göttingen 05.

 After returning from Germany, he became a playing coach at the «Aktobenets» club.
 In 1995 he played in «Elimai».